Purpose and scope

 Assurance Framework overview

-The DTA is responsible for providing Ministers and other key stakeholders with confidence that assurance is being applied effectively to support successful delivery of digital and ICT investments.
+The DTA is responsible for providing Ministers and other key stakeholders with confidence that assurance is being applied effectively to support successful delivery of digital investments.

 The Assurance Framework helps us do this by:

-• ensuring agencies plan for assurance by requiring investments brought forward for decision by Government apply the Key Principles for Good Assurance and meet minimum requirements
+• ensuring agencies plan for assurance, by requiring investments brought forward for decision by government apply the 5 Key Principles for Good Assurance and meet minimum requirements

 • triggering escalation protocols to support remediation efforts when an investment’s delivery confidence falls below certain levels.

-If your agency is bringing forward an in-scope investment (see ‘Purpose and Scope’ above), you must follow the steps below.
+If your agency is bringing forward an in-scope investment, you must follow the steps below.

 Step 1: Confirm the applicable investment tier

-The tier of an investment is determined by the DTA through an assessment against a number of factors, including the strategic significance of the investment, agency delivery history, the availability of required skills, and the maturity of the agency’s oversight arrangements.
+Proposed investments are assigned a tier rating under the Assurance Framework.
+This ensures the most strategically important, valuable and risky investments have the greatest support to apply the 5 Key Principles for Good Assurance.
+The tier of an investment is determined by the DTA through an assessment of several factors, including the strategic significance of the investment, agency delivery history, the availability of required skills, and the maturity of the agency’s oversight arrangements.

 Step 2: Plan for assurance